BA Avios Companion Voucher – Navigating the Good, the Bad and the Ugly

 - Using the BA Household Account you can then combine these points (as long as you live at the same address).

 - Sign up to the BA Premium Plus card and spend £3,000 in the first 3 month to receive a bonus of 25,000 Avios points.
-Again this can be increased to 26,000 points using this link.
+Again this can be increased to 26,000 points using this link and scrolling down to the correct card.

 - Spend a further £7,000 on the card to receive the BA Avios Companion Voucher.
 At this point you’ll have also earned a further 10,000 Avios for the total spend of £10k on the card.